Everything You Need to Know to Plan Your Trip to the Tennis US Open!

 If you are a United States Tennis Association member (the nonprofit that sponsors and runs the tournament and local league play), you can buy tickets early and get a deal.

 Otherwise, check out US Open’s ticket site to buy your tickets.
 If you are traveling to the game, these tickets do not go on sale until the summer.
-So you may want to purchase tickets through a third party to ensure you have tickets before planning your trip.
+So, you may want to purchase tickets through a third party to ensure you have tickets before planning your trip.

-Can I Take my Kid to the US Open?
+Can I Take My Kid to the US Open?

 Read on for a whole article I wrote about attending the US Open with Kids.